sailfish-oneplus6/sf-enchilada/faq.md

 ### Android Apps

 There is some work on porting Anbox to Sailfish OS, it isn't currently a major priority but hopefully we will see some Android app support within the next 6months-1year.
+There is nothing I can do to add suppoort for Android apps until then.

 ### Updates